MDverse/mdws/docs/data_model.md

 - type: string with keywords separated by ;
 - example: DMTAP ; DMPC ; cationic lipid bilayer ; NaCl ; Molecular Dynamics Simulation ; Gromacs

+description:
+- type: string
+- example:
+- comment: Interesting field with highly complex because of its 'free' format.
+May also vary a lot in length.

 ## files.csv